duukkis/terminal/blog/BLOG.md

 ---

 ![](images/herbie.png)
 Duukkis has been building the Internet for 20 years in multiple various size projects.
 He is a coder and maker of things.
-He has done over 70 Twitter-bots, a noun- and verb- conjugator with PHP and a portrait from 7366 pieces of Lego.
+He has done over 70 Twitter-bots, a noun- and verb- conjugator with PHP, and a portrait from 7366 pieces of Lego.
 He is a developer, architect and a nice guy.